gofynd/fdk-extension-python/README.md

 Other way to update webhook config manually for a company is to call `sync_events` function of webhookRegistery.

 #### How to create custom storage class?
 Custom storage classes expand data storage options beyond default choices like Redis and in-memory storage.
-You would required to create a custom storage class by extending the base storage class provided by fdk extension javascript library and implementing required methods as per your chosen database.
+You would required to create a custom storage class by extending the base storage class provided by fdk extension python library and implementing required methods as per your chosen database.

 ```python
 from fdk_extension.storage.base_storage import BaseStorage